Thüringen Women Cycling Challenge

-The Lotto Thüringen Ladies Tour, formerly known as the Thüringen Rundfahrt der Frauen (Women's Tour of Thuringia) was a stage race for women road cycle racers held every July in the German state of Thuringia.
-The race was part of the UCI Women's ProSeries, and was rated a class 2.Pro event by the Union Cycliste Internationale (UCI).
-The title sponsor was LOTTO Thüringen, the state lottery of Thuringia.
+The Lotto Thüringen Women Cycling Challenge is a one-day women's cycling race held every July in the German state of Thuringia.
+The race is part of the UCI Women's ProSeries.
+The title sponsor is LOTTO Thüringen, the state lottery of Thuringia.

+From 1986 until 2024, the Thüringen Rundfahrt der Frauen or Thüringen Ladies Tour women's stage race was held every July.
+It was rated a class 2.Pro event by the Union Cycliste Internationale (UCI), before joining the UCI Women's ProSeries in 2021.
+Following a loss of sponsorship and withdrawal of state funding, the 2025 edition of the race was cancelled.

+History

+Stage race (Thüringen Rundfahrt der Frauen)

-The race was first held in 1986 in what was then East Germany, and was consistently held from 1992 – with only the 2020 event cancelled owing to the COVID-19 pandemic.
+A stage race was first held in 1986 in what was then East Germany, and was consistently held from 1992 – with only the 2020 event cancelled owing to the COVID-19 pandemic.
 Organisers noted their desire to be part of the UCI Women's World Tour in future, and provided live television coverage of the event from 2022.

 In March 2025, organisers announced that the 2025 edition of the race had been cancelled after €200,000 in funding from the Thuringia state government was stopped.
-In May 2025, organisers noted that the race would not return, citing "irreparable damage to trust with state authorities" and a loss of sponsorship.
+In May 2025, organisers noted that the stage race would not return, citing "irreparable damage to trust with state authorities" and a loss of sponsorship.

+One-day race (Thüringen Women Cycling Challenge)

+In 2026, organisers announced they would hold a one-day race in the city of Gera in Thuringia in July 2026.
+The 123 km long course included six laps of a finishing circuit that included a 1.6 km climb with an average gradient of 6.2%.
+Organisers also noted they wished to expand the race to multiple stages in future.